chdsbd/kodiak/docs/docs/recipes.md

 ## The Favourite

-This is the config use by the [Kodiak repository](https://github.com/chdsbd/kodiak/blob/master/.kodiak.toml).
+This is the config used by the [Kodiak repository](https://github.com/chdsbd/kodiak/blob/master/.kodiak.toml).

 We squash all PR commits and use the PR title and body for the merge commit.
 Once merged, we delete the PR's branch.